zakaria94/documentation/content/applications/finance/accounting/get_started/avg_price_valuation.rst

 .. |AVCO| replace:: :abbr:`AVCO (Average Cost Valuation)`

+As stated on the :doc:`inventory valuation page
+</applications/inventory_and_mrp/inventory/warehouses_storage/inventory_valuation/inventory_valuation_config>`,
+one of the possible costing methods that can be used in perpetual stock valuation is *average cost valuation*.

 .. _inventory/avg_cost/definition:

 *Average cost valuation* (AVCO) is an inventory valuation method that evaluates cost based on the